Skip to main content

 5. Funds sent to your wallet in USDC

-No action needed, but you won't be able to extend after this point.
+No action needed, but you won't be able to trade further this future after this point.

 Q: Can I roll over multiple times?